SDSA/SDPBA Cruising

 Seriously, San Diego, California is an awesome place to bareboat charter and cruise.
 That’s why there are so many boats here.
 Here are some tips that apply to all bareboat charters:

-1. Plan to arrive around 2 pm.
-Check in during the daylight hours and sail with our professional deckhand the next day for boat and area orientation.
-You’ll be glad you did.
+hours and sail with our professional deckhand the next day for boat and

+Ready to book?
+Call us at 800-441-8672.
 Need more Ideas?
 Some of our favorite things to do are listed below.

 This is “Boondoggle” our 30 foot Hunter escorting the USS

+La Playa, the foot trail in the background.
+She’s probably the coolest boat currently in the fleet.
+You can’t beat the way a wood boat rides.
+Perfect for two overnight.
 3 day weekend anchored in La Playa Cove between the San Diego Yacht Club and Southwestern Yacht Club.
 Anchor in the cove early to get a good spot.
-Register as a guest at SDYC, SWYC or both and tie up at the dingy dock and have dinner, get a key to the shower, and meet great friends.
-Be sure to fly your burgee and check in with the office of either club.
+Register as a guest at SDYC, SWYC or both and tie up at the dingy dock and have dinner,

 Remember to carry your membership card.
 Not a yacht club member?
 No problem.
 Anchoring is free and you can tie up the dinghy at the Kona Kai Resort or ask the fuel dock nicely, it’s no worries.
 Walk to dinner at “Pomodoro” the best Italian in Point Loma.

 This is “Swellbound” our Catalina 42 anchored in